 How do you get all of this done?

-Simple … first, set up your WordPress site as explained in Part Two.
-Then, get it configured as shown in Part 3.
-After all this is in place, you can then automate these processes using plugins like the ones listed in the section below.
+Simple … first, set up your site as described in Part Two.
+Then, get everything configured as shown in Part Three.
+After all this is in place, you then connect all of the dots using plugins like the ones listed in the next section.

 The video below shows you how everything works once your WordPress site has been expertly configured …

-WordPress Web Traffic Automation Blueprint – Traffic-Getting Plugins
+WordPress Web Traffic Automation Blueprint – Traffic Plugins

-Let’s take a quick look at a number of plugins that can:
+Let’s take a quick look at a few traffic-generation WordPress plugins that can be used to:

-- Syndicate content automatically to social media sites and social bookmarking accounts
+- Distribute content automatically to social media sites and social bookmarking sites

-- Syndicate content via RSS to other web properties
+- Distribute content via RSS to other web properties

 Jetpack

-You can get your posts automatically distributed to sites like Twitter, Tumblr, Facebook, Google+, LinkedIn and more as soon as you publish new content using a WordPress plugin like JetPack.
+You can get your posts automatically distributed to sites like Facebook, Tumblr, Twitter, LinkedIn, GooglePlus and more as soon as you publish new content using a WordPress plugin like JetPack.

 Download URL: https://jetpack.com/